mcdado/Tubster-2.tmbundle/README.md

 ## Installation ##

-- Clone this repo directly in TextMate 2's Bundles directory like this:
+- Clone this repo directly in TextMate 2's bundles directory from Terminal like this:
 `cd ~/Library/Application\ Support/Avian/Pristine Copy/Bundles/`
-`git clone https://github.com/mcdado/Tubster.git "Tubster.tmbundle"`
+`git clone https://github.com/mcdado/Tubster-2.tmbundle.git "Tubster.tmbundle"`
+- Alternatively, you can download this repo as ZIP and double click on Tubster-2.tmbundle.git
 - Select the theme from the **View** > **Theme** menu

 ## Credits ##